Debt Reduction Strategies and Risk Management

 - Identify strategic benchmarks as risk management tools

 - Receive insight in the work of rating agencies when determining sovereign rating

 - Explain most important economic and risk concepts that should be taken into consideration before deciding for external borrowing

 - Examine possibilities for government borrowings on both domestic and international financial markets

-Since the learning initiative will be designed as partaking, the participants will be actively engaged in discussions and group exercises, and encouraged to share their country’s experiences and challenges related to debt and risk management issues.
-It will provide a ground for sharing experiences and best practices between participants and thematic experts from the SEE region, and beyond.
+Since the learning initiative was designed as partaking, the participants were actively engaged in discussions and group exercises, and encouraged to share their country’s experiences and challenges related to debt and risk management issues.
+It provided a ground for sharing experiences and best practices between participants and thematic experts from the SEE region, and beyond.

 Public officials from the CEF Constituency countries and the other SEE counites are welcome to apply.
 Invited are those officials who are working at ministries of finance, debt management agencies and central banks, who actively deal with: public debt management; risk management; execution of the debt management transactions; communication, coordination and reporting to international and domestic financial institutions as well as credit rating agencies.
 The applications from individuals who are not public officials will be considered according to the space availability.

 The event will be delivered in English and no translation will be provided.

 No fee will be charged, and lunches and refreshments will be provided for all selected participants.
 The applicants need to obtain funding from their sending institution or other donor(s) to cover visa, travel, accommodation, and meals costs.